 What To Look For When Buying a Suppressor – Knowing what to consider makes it easier to pick from among all the new technology and sometimes complicated options when buying a suppressor.

-IAC Hawk 981R / 982 / 982T Disassembly – The Hawk shotgun is definately one of the best home defense values on the market.
-Learn how to easily diassemble one for cleaning and upgrades.
+IAC Hawk 981R / 982 / 982T Disassembly – The Hawk shotgun is definitely one of the best home defense values on the market.
+Learn how to easily disassemble one for cleaning and upgrades.